 Clear RAM on iPhone and iPad

-Although iOS is a very optimized software, you still need to make sure that RAM on your device is not being wasted on unnecessary apps and processes.
-Without such maintenance (especially on older iPhones) you may begin to notice problems during multitasking, viewing HD movies and you may also notice crashing of apps.
+Without such maintenance (especially on older iPhones) you may begin to notice problems during multitasking, viewing HD Videos and you may also notice crashing of Apps.

 You can periodically clear out Safari cache and delete cached files and data by following these steps.

 1. Open Settings > scroll down and tap on Safari.